 NPR’s Next Generation Radio Project partners with NAJA, Native Public Media and Southern California Public Radio to offer an Indigenous-centered digital workshop

-For the first time, The Next Generation Radio Project, in partnership with the Native American Journalists Association, Native Public Media, and Southern California Public Radio, will lead NextGenRadio: Indigenous, a 5-day digital-first workshop centering Indigenous stories and storytellers.
+The Next Generation Radio Project, in partnership with the Native American Journalists Association will lead NextGenRadio: Indigenous, a 5-day digital-first workshop centering Indigenous stories and storytellers.

-The 2021 project scheduled for March 14-19, is all-remote due to the pandemic, and selected participants will report from their area.
+The next project is scheduled for Nov.
+1-5 at KOSU in Oklahoma City.
 The project is seeking Indigenous, early career professionals (less than 5 years experience) for an immersive training opportunity to learn more about podcasting, narrative audio storytelling, radio reporting, and visual journalism.

 There is no cost to selected participants.
 See past NextGenRadio projects here.